 Author and literary critic Krikor Beledian has lived in Paris since 1967, and has become intimately aware of the Armenian literary scene in France.
-He is an accomplished writer fo his own right as well as prolific critic.
+He is an accomplished writer of his own right, as well as, prolific critic.
 This work is a major addition to the study of Armenian literature with its in depth analysis of the various figures and periods in Armenian literature.
 Among those figures are Arshag Chobanian, Minas Cheraz, Shavarsh Missak:ian, Mguerditch Barsamian, Shavarsh Nartuni, Hratch Zartarian, and Vazken Shushanian, to name only a few.

 Fifty Years of Armenian Literature in France is a work that provides a context for Armenian literature of the Diaspora, while at the same time focusing on the works of authors living in France.